mapping-elections/site/_posts/2019-04-30-r-tutorial.markdown

 When creating geographic visualizations in R, you have many options.
 There are several different packages and functions that you can use.
-We've already used one of the most basic `plot()` to check our spatial data earlier.
+We've already used one of the most basic functions `plot()` to check our spatial data earlier.
 For this tutorial, we are going to demonstrate how to use two different packages, `ggplot2` (part of the `tidyverse` package) and `leaftlet` to make choropleth maps---maps which show geographic